padogrid/bundle-none-tutorial-padogrid/README.md

 vm_sync <tab><tab>
 ```

 PadoGrid commands are grouped and identifiable by prefixes and postfixes.
-Most of the commands begin with the following verbs.
+The commands begin with the following verbs.

 - `add_` (add component)
 - `build_` (build components)